Visiting Variants Using Lambdas – Part 1

 • “Fire-and-forget” variant visitation.

-Before looking at visitation techniques, I just wanted to mention that everything written in this article applies both to boost::variant and std::variant.
+Before diving into visitation techniques, it is important to note that everything discussed in this article applies to both boost::variant and std::variant.

-In fact, I’ve written a very simple wrapper for the upcoming examples that conditionally aliases vr::variant<Ts...> to std::variant<Ts...> if available, otherwise to boost::variant<Ts...>.
+For convenience, I have created a simple wrapper that conditionally aliases vr::variant<Ts...> to std::variant<Ts...> if available; otherwise, it defaults to boost::variant<Ts...>.

-All the code snippets in this article are therefore compliant to the C++14 standard.
+All code snippets in this article are compliant with the C++14 standard.

-Visiting a variant is usually done by writing a visitor struct/class outside of the scope where the variant is actually being visited.
-The visitor contains a set of overloads that will match the types a variant can hold.
+Visiting a variant typically involves defining a visitor struct/class outside the scope where the variant is being visited.
+The visitor must contain a set of overloads that match all possible types the variant can hold.

 using vnum = vr::variant<int, float, double>;

-We want to to visit this variant and print…
+We want to visit this variant and print:

 • "$i" for integers.